nus-cs2103-AY2223S1/ip/docs/README.md

 ![SaveFile](./SaveScreenShot.png)

  For our more advanced users, you are able to `edit` the save file using the format specified by our save file.
 Each argument is deliminated by double backslashes `//`.
 > Here's how to edit the save file yourself.
-The format for each task is specified by: `taskIndicator//0 or 1//description//date//`.
+The format for each task is specified by: `taskIndicator//0 or 1//description//date (if necessary)//`.

 1. Notice that each line of the text file (located under `SavedData/Save.txt` from your current JAR file directory) corresponds to one task

 - The number `0` & `1` represents under `markindicator` indicates whether the task is marked or not.
 - The date follows our standard date syntax: `YYYY-MM-DD`.
+There is no option to add time yet.
 - The `description` can be any description of the task

 2. For todo tasks: the format is specified as `T//markIndicator//description`
-3. For deadline tasks: The format is specified as `D//markIndicator//description/date//`
+3. For deadline tasks: The format is specified as `D//markIndicator//description//date`
-4. Similarly, for event tasks: The format is specified as `E//markIndicator//description/date//`
+4. Similarly, for event tasks: The format is specified as `E//markIndicator//description//date`
 5. Finally, you can simply delete lines to delete the task, and it will be automatically re-ordered for you

 #  Acknowledgements